Anthon Transcript: Caractors Document

-The Reorganized Church of Jesus Christ of Latter Day Saints (now known as Community of Christ) purchased the handwritten slip of paper from the heirs of David Whitmer, then thought to be the Anthon Transcript; this particular candidate is now called the Caractors Document.
+The Reorganized Church of Jesus Christ of Latter Day Saints (now known as Community of Christ) purchased a handwritten slip of paper from the heirs of David Whitmer, then thought to be the Anthon Transcript; this particular candidate is now called the Caractors Document.
 Whitmer, who once owned the document, stated that it was this slip of paper that Harris showed to Anthon.